ku-dmlab/TABX/src/tabs/README.md

-# TABS Battle Simulator
+# Totally Accelerated Battle Simulator (TABS)

-This module provides a simple, vectorized battle simulation environment for multiple units, inspired by TABS.
+This environment provides a simple, vectorized battle simulation environment for multiple units, inspired by [TABS](https://store.steampowered.com/app/508440/Totally_Accurate_Battle_Simulator/).
 Implemented with JAX for efficient computation, it is designed for research and prototyping of multi-agent environments.
 The environment allows you to run battle simulations.

 ## Overview